rackerlabs/docs-cloud-files/api-docs/cdn-api-operations/methods/get-list-cdn-enabled-containers-v1-account.rst

 An HTTP response status code of 200 through 299 indicates success.
 A 200 (OK) code is returned if there are containers to list, and a 204 (No Content) code is returned if there are no containers to list.

+For instructions about how to delete containers that were CDN-enabled in the past and are now disabled, but are showing in the listing, see :ref:`Delete CDN-enabled object<delete-cdn-enabled-object>`.

 To view the CDN container details, see :ref:`List metadata for CDN-enabled container <list-metadata-for-cdn-enabled-container>`.